 Ficus carica ‘Domenico Tauro’

-Ficus carica 'Domenico Tauro', a fig variety developed by the Italian horticulturist Domenico Tauro in the 19th century, is today one of the most prized fig varieties worldwide.
-Recognized for its large fruits in the first harvest, which can exceed 200 grams , this fig is considered a benchmark among fig varieties.
-The first harvest takes place in July-August, followed by a second harvest in September-October, consisting of smaller fruits of 70-80 grams, sweeter and more aromatic than those in summer.
+Ficus carica 'Domenico Tauro', a fig variety developed by the Italian gardener Domenico Tauro in the 19th century, is today one of the most valued fig types worldwide.
+Known for its large fruits from the first harvest, which can exceed 200 grams, this fig is considered a standard among fig varieties.
+The first harvest takes place in July-August, followed by a second harvest in September-October, consisting of smaller fruits, weighing 70-80 grams, which are sweeter and more fragrant than those from summer.

 Other known names: Fiorone nero di Terlizzi, Fico di Terlizzi, Fiorone Nero

-Variety with two fruitings per year - the first production brings fewer and larger fruits, while the second brings a more abundant harvest and smaller, but sweeter fruits.
+A variety with two fruitings per year - the first yield brings fewer and larger fruits, while the second brings a more abundant harvest with smaller but sweeter fruits.

 It is possible for this variety to bear fruit 2-3 years after planting.
-Usually in the first years it develops its root and leaf mass.
-The fruits of the first years will not always have the specific characteristics - usually the plant reaches its maximum potential when it approaches maturity.
+Usually, in the first years, it develops its root and leaf mass.
+Fruits in the first years will not always have the specific characteristics - usually, the plant reaches its full potential as it approaches maturity.

-Resistance in the garden.
-Withstands up to -20°C without significant losses.
-Resistance increases as the plant matures, the root system develops, and the branches become thicker .
-It is recommended to protect by covering the plants in the first years with microporous film (anti-freeze film, Agril type film, etc.).
-The cases of frost in fig trees mean damage to the aerial parts - but the root remains alive, and the plant grows again in the spring.
+Garden hardiness.
+It withstands down to -20°C without significant losses.
+Hardiness increases as the plant matures, the root system develops, and the branches thicken.
+It is recommended to protect the plants in the first years by wrapping them with microporous film (frost protection film, Agril-type film, etc.).
+Frost cases in fig trees cause damage to the above-ground parts - however, the root remains alive, and the plant resumes growth in spring.

 Resistance to diseases and pests.
-Figs are considered ' pest free '.
+Fig trees are considered ‘pest free’.

 Parthenocarpic variety - it is self-fertile and does not require a pollinator.

-Find out all the details about figs here: Fig culture and care
+Find all details about fig trees here: Cultivation and care of fig trees

-Plants for the garden or terrace are grown in unprotected spaces or with minimal protection (shading nets or anti-hail nets).
-For this reason, naturally, they cannot have perfect foliage - the leaves can show traces, defects or other damages.
+Plants for garden or terrace are grown in unprotected spaces or with minimal protection (shade nets or hail nets).
+For this reason, naturally, they cannot have perfect foliage - leaves may show marks, defects, or other damage.

-In the cold season, the plants enter the period of vegetative rest.
+During the cold season, plants enter a period of vegetative rest.